Madhuv96/marketing-campaign-analysis/README.md

-# marketing-campaign-analysis
-# Marketing Campaign Analysis
+# Marketing-campaign-analysis

+## Overview

-This repository contains the code and analysis for a data science project focused on marketing campaign analysis.
-The project explores customer responses to marketing campaigns, aiming to identify patterns and insights that can inform future marketing strategies.
-The analysis covers various aspects, including customer demographics, campaign outcomes, and key performance indicators.
+This repository contains the code and data for the Propensify data science project.
+The goal of the project is to develop a propensity model to identify the likelihood of customer response to a marketing campaign.

-## Getting Started
+## Project Structure

-### Prerequisites
-- Python 3.x
-- Jupyter Notebook

-### Installation
-1. Clone the repository: `git clone https://github.com/your-username/marketing-campaign-analysis.git`
-2. Navigate to the project directory: `cd marketing-campaign-analysis`
-3. Install dependencies: `pip install -r requirements.txt`
+- `notebooks/`: Contains Jupyter notebooks for data exploration, model development, and analysis.
+  - `01_data_exploration.ipynb`: Data exploration and manipulation.
+  - `02_model_development.ipynb`: Machine learning model development.
+  - `03_analysis.ipynb`: Analysis of results.
+  - `04_evaluation.ipynb`: Evaluation and performance metrics.

+- `data/`: Includes the input datasets and the predicted outcomes.
+  - `train.xlsx`: Training data.
+  - `test.xlsx`: Testing data.
+  - `test_predicted.csv`: Predicted outcomes for the test data.

-## Usage
+## How to Use

-1. Open the Jupyter Notebook: `jupyter notebook`
+1. **Notebooks:**
-2. Explore the analysis in the `analysis.ipynb` notebook.
+   - Explore the Jupyter notebooks in the `notebooks/` directory for step-by-step details of the data science pipeline.

-## License

-This project is licensed under the [MIT License](LICENSE).
+2. **Input Data:**
+   - Find the training data in the `data/train.xlsx` file.
+   - Test your model on new data using the `data/test.xlsx` file.

+3. **Predicted Outcomes:**
+   - View the predicted outcomes for the test data in the `data/test_predicted.csv` file.